bhavinikasana12/craftguard/README.md

 2. Compares it against a database of 655 traditional Indian craft images
 3. Returns a **similarity score**, the **origin craft**, and a **GI status flag**

-Built with CLIP embeddings + FAISS vector search — no expensive APIs, no subscriptions, fully open source.
+Built with CLIP embeddings + FAISS vector search.

 ---

-## 🧠 How It Works — CLIP + FAISS Explained
+##  How It Works — CLIP + FAISS Explained

 ### What is CLIP?